How to Automate Repetitive Tasks as a Virtual Assistant (2026 Guide)

 Apply the chosen tool to the single use case identified in Step 1.
 Not two use cases.
 Not “let me also test it for X while I’m here.”
 One use case, documented and tested, before any expansion.

-For Layer 2 (no-code): build the Zapier or Make workflow, run a test trigger, verify each step produces the correct output, then leave it running for two weeks without modification.
+For Layer 2 (no-code): build the Make or N8n workflow, run a test trigger, verify each step produces the correct output, then leave it running for two weeks without modification.

 Step 4 — Keep the Workflow Simple